Beastie Boys: 1998–2001: Hello Nasty

 The Beastie Boys began work on the album Hello Nasty at the G-Son studios, Los Angeles in 1995, but continued to produce and record it in New York City after Yauch moved to Manhattan in 1996.
 The album displayed a substantial shift in musical feel, with the addition of Mix Master Mike.
 The album featured bombastic beats, rap samples, and experimental sounds.
 Released on July 14, 1998, Hello Nasty earned first week sales of 681,000 in the US and went straight to number 1 in the US, the UK, Germany, Australia, the Netherlands, New Zealand, and Sweden.
 The album achieved number 2 rank on the charts in Canada and Japan, and reached top-ten chart positions in Austria, Switzerland, Ireland, Belgium, Finland, France and Israel.

 The Beastie Boys won two Grammy Awards in 1999, receiving the Grammy Award for Best Alternative Music Album for Hello Nasty as well as the Grammy Award for Best Rap Performance by a Duo or Group for "Intergalactic".
 This was the first time that a band had won awards in both rap and alternative categories.

 At the 1998 MTV Video Music Awards, the Beastie Boys won the Michael Jackson Video Vanguard Award for their contributions to music videos.
 The following year at the 1999 MTV Video Music Awards, they also won the award for Best Hip Hop Video for their hit song "Intergalactic".
-The Beastie Boys used both appearances at the Video Music Awards to make politically charged speeches of considerable length to the sizable MTV audiences.
-At the 1998 ceremony, Yauch addressed the issue of Muslim people being stereotyped as terrorists and that most people of the Muslim faith are not terrorists.
-These comments were made in the wake of the US Embassy bombings that had occurred in both Kenya and Tanzania only a month earlier.
-At the 1999 ceremony in the wake of the horror stories that were coming out of Woodstock 99, Adam Horovitz addressed the fact that there had been many cases of sexual assaults and rapes at the festival, suggesting the need for bands and festivals to pay much more attention to the security details at their concerts.
+The Beastie Boys used their platform and speeches at the VMAs to advocate for political and social change.
+At the 1998 ceremony, Yauch spoke out against Islamophobia, in the wake of the US Embassy bombings that had occurred in both Kenya and Tanzania a month earlier.
+At the 1999 ceremony, in the wake of the sexual assaults at Woodstock 99, Horovitz, encouraged by his then-girlfriend Kathleen Hanna, addressed the incidents and encouraged artists to work with security to encourage the safety of women attending their concerts.